kaizhu256/node-utility2/README.md

-# change since 343f3c30
+# change since 781827a7
-- npm publish 2015.11.10
+- npm publish 2015.11.11
-- increase timeoutScreenCapture default value to 5000 ms in browesrTest
+- remove magical utility2.serverPortInit and explicitly require $PORT env to be set
-- fix If-Modified-Since bug in utility2.middlewareCacheControlLastModified
+- rename taskRunCached to taskCallbackAndUpdateCached
-- add bin utility2-uglifyjs to package.json
+- split taskRunOrSubscribe into taskCallbackAdd and taskUpsert
 - none